 - Variables for forecasting expenses

 Did you notice that most financial models end with an xls file extension?
 XLS file extension stands for an excel file.
 To have a better outlook or view on a structured model, using Excel is preferable.
 Since building a project finance model xls typically consist of the usual accounting spreadsheets like balance sheet, income statement, cash flow, retained earnings, taxes, present values, etc.

-You might have heard of the term Debt Sculpting as it is common in project finance modeling.
-Basically, it calculated the principal repayment liability to make sure that the principal and interest liabilities are matched properly to the expected pattern of the cashflows in each period.
+You might have heard of the term Debt Sculpting as it is common in project financing modeling.
+Basically, it calculated the principal repayment liability to make sure that the principal and interest liabilities are matched properly to the expected pattern of the cash flows in each period.
 The calculation algorithm will be easily understood and done by making use of the excel tool features.

-A project finance model xls is usually build to serve as a base and conducting a sensitivity analysis is critical, to determine the effects and changes in input variables on key outputs such as internal rate of return, net present value and payback period.
+A project financing in Excel is usually build to serve as a basis of conducting financial and sensitivity which are critical in determining the effects and changes in input variables on key outputs such as internal rate of return, net present value and payback period.